 *World Bank Launches Contractor Disqualification to Strengthen Prevention of Gender-Based Violence (GBV)

-Q&A for Borrowers and Contractors on Procurement Sexual Exploitation and Abuse and
+Q&A for Borrowers and Contractors on Procurement SEA/SH Prevention and Response Measures

 The World Bank's Procurement Framework, approved in July 2015 and in operation since July 2016, promotes tailored procurement approaches that emphasize choice, quality, and value for public spending, while enabling adaptation to country contexts.
 It allows projects to respond quickly to emerging needs and helps client countries determine the best value for money to ensure quality outcomes and sustainability over the life of a project.
 By focusing on market research, needs analysis, and project-specific risks, including environmental and social issues, we support countries to develop procurement strategies and plans that meet their needs and ensure successful implementation.

 The Framework approach includes four key points to help country clients and businesses:

 - Needs and risks of a project are analyzed through a Project Procurement Strategy for Development (PPSD).
 This analysis enables the borrower to have a strategy on how best to engage with bidders.
 The analysis ensures that procurement processes are fit for purpose, allow choice, and are appropriate to the size, value, and risk of the project.

 - Value for Money is a core procurement principle in all procurements financed by the World Bank.
 This means the focus is on bids that provide the best overall value for money, taking into account quality, cost, and other factors as needed, rather than a focus on the lowest evaluated compliant bid.

 - The approach to resolving procurement-related complaints has the capacity to promptly respond to any concerns during the procurement process.
 There is a standstill period - a pause between identifying who should win the contract and actually awarding them the contract - so that other bidders can voice any concerns before a contract is actually legally formed and awarded.